 Jeff, a personal trainer, injured his neck after an intense workout.
-He couldn’t even turn his head to look over his shoulder—until he started using this therapy.
+He couldn’t even turn his head to look over his shoulder—until he started using topical pain relief drugs.

 DMSO Delivers Added Benefits

 When using topical pain relievers I also like to throw in a little dimethyl sulfoxide (DMSO).
-This certainly isn’t a requirement, but in my experience, DMSO just seems to make this therapy work better.
+This certainly isn’t a requirement, but in my experience, DMSO just seems to make topical pain relief therapy work better.

-Rubbed on the skin—the most convenient method of use—it is quickly absorbed into the deeper tissues.
+Rubbed on the skin—the most convenient method—it is quickly absorbed into the deeper tissues.
 And when it’s mixed with a drug or other substance, DMSO efficiently delivers it into the underlying area where it’s needed.

 But DMSO is much more than a carrier.
 A powerful anti-inflammatory and analgesic in its own right, it is a popular treatment for sprains, strains, and joint and muscle aches.

 I’m not suggesting that DMSO and topical pain relievers are a slam-dunk for all difficult pain syndromes, but I can tell you that we’ve had good results at my clinic.
-Furthermore, the relative safety of this therapy warrants a trial for most everyone with neuropathic or musculoskeletal pain.
+Furthermore, the relative safety of topical pain relief therapy warrants a trial for most everyone with neuropathic or musculoskeletal pain.

 This approach to pain management comes straight out of conventional medicine.
 I learned about it at a conference at the University of California San Francisco.
-However, most physicians are unfamiliar with the topical use of ketamine and other painkillers.
+However, most physicians are unfamiliar with the topical pain relief uses of ketamine and other painkillers.
 They aren’t in the product line of any large pharmaceutical company, so they aren’t advertised or pushed by drug reps.